-Before we jump into case study examples, let’s understand the effective structure of a case study.
-A good case study template can be generally structured in the following sections.
+Before we jump into case study examples, let’s understand the effective structure of a good case study presentation template.
+A good case study design can be generally structured in the following sections.

 The Key Points

-It is important to highlight the key takeaway in your study, throughout your case study template.
-While choosing or designing your template, you should make sure that each section has enough potential to show the key takeaway, which is your strongest argument, in prominence.
-Look at the example below, and see how without going in the entire report, you cannot miss the key point.
+It is important to highlight the key takeaway in your study, throughout your case study.
+While choosing or designing your PowerPoint template, you should make sure that each section has enough potential to show the key takeaway, which is your strongest argument, in prominence.
+Look at the case study presentation template below, and see how you cannot miss the key point without going into the entire report.

 Nothing backs your arguments more than hard, quantifiable facts.
 In today’s terminology, we call these facts, data.
-Data forms the bedrock of your analysis, as everyone is convinced that ‘numbers don’t lie’.
-Use relevant and key data points and present them in a structured manner in your case study template, to convince the audience.
+Data forms the bedrock of your analysis, as everyone is convinced that ‘numbers don’t lie.
+Use relevant and key data points and present them in a structured manner in your case study ppt, to convince the audience.

-Presentation designing is not only an art but also part science.
-There are well-studied scientific principles that go into creating a visually impactful design, that raises your chances of success.
+Presentation designing is not only an art but also a part of science.
+There are well-studied visual design principles, that raise your chances of success.